google/wuffs/doc/puffs-the-language.md

 ## Keywords

-Puffs is a simple language, with only 23 keywords.
-6 of these introduce top-level concepts:
+The Puffs language has 24 keywords.
+7 of those introduce top-level concepts:

+- `const`
 - `error`
 - `func`
 - `packageid`